 Best Single-Serve Blender: Nutri Ninja Single Serve Blender at Walmart

-"Includes two different cups (a 24-ounce and an 18-ounce) so everyone in the family can have their favorite blend."
+"It includes two different cups (a 24-ounce and an 18-ounce) so everyone in the family can have their favorite blend."

 Best with Heat: Ninja Foodi Cold & Hot Blender at Walmart